Xi yu fan guo zhi

-西域番国志 (Pinyin: Xi Yu Fan Guo Zhi or Hsi-yü fan-kuo chih; literally "A Record of the Barbarian Countries in the Western Region.") was a report submitted by Ming dynasty envoy Chen Cheng (陈诚) to the Yongle Emperor about the eighteen countries and territories he traveled through during 1414-1415 as a member of an embassy contingency, to the kingdom of Timurid in Central Asia.
+Xiyu Fanguo Zhi (西域番國志; lit.
+"Records of Barbarian Countries of the Western Regions") was a report submitted by the Ming dynasty envoy Chen Cheng to the Yongle Emperor about the eighteen countries and territories he traveled through during 1414–1415 as a member of an embassy contingency to the Timurid Empire in Central Asia.

 Contents

 Xi Yu Fan Guo Zhi consists of 18 chapters: